derivedpierrelouis/Ciner-Camera-Sensor-Sizes/ReadMe.txt

 Ciner: Camera Sensor Sizes
 Created by Derived Pierre-Louis

+This is a collection of camera sensor sizes.
+It includes DSLR, mirrorless, and cinema cameras.
+This asset is for unity users who are looking to get into virtual production.

 What is a "Sensor Size":

 Sensor Size is the width and height of a camera's image sensor.